Virtual Healthcare: Employee Utilization and Increasing Demand

 Telemedicine in Canada: What it is, Where It’s Going, and Why it Matters

-This much is clear; the addition of virtual care and wellness apps can help companies differentiate themselves.
+This much is clear; the addition of virtual healthcare and wellness apps can help companies differentiate themselves.
 In this candidates market, giving your company a competitive edge is key to your recruitment strategy.

 Fifty-five percent of those surveyed said they value or highly-value apps that find the right doctor or medical care, as well as the ability to video chat or text with their personal doctor or nurse.